 Audio quality evolution

 As technology advances rapidly, our ability to experience high-fidelity audio in immersive formats is also increasing.
-From the scratchy vinyl records of the past to today’s digital files, audio quality has evolved through innovation and refinement.
-Technological advancements and changing consumer behaviors have influenced the evolution of audio quality.
+From the scratchy vinyl records of the past to today's digital files—and now to spatial and object-based audio formats—audio quality has evolved through innovation and refinement.
+Technological advancements and changing consumer behaviors have influenced the evolution of audio quality, particularly in the streaming era.

 For instance, smartphone audio playback has evolved significantly, improving speaker quality, frequency response, distortion, spatial reproduction, and volume.
-These changes have contributed to a more immersive and enjoyable audio experience.
+However, listening habits have shifted dramatically toward wireless earbuds and headphones, with features such as active noise cancellation (ANC), adaptive audio, and personalized spatial sound becoming mainstream.

 Digital audio technology has undergone a meteoric evolution, driven by advancements in digital electronics, computer technology, DSP theory and techniques, and auditory modeling.
-The transformation has made music and speech accessible and is a significant component of the information-age revolution.
+The transformation has made music and speech more accessible and is a significant component of the information-age revolution.
+In recent years, artificial intelligence has also entered audio production workflows, with machine-learning systems supporting tasks such as automated mastering, noise reduction, and stem separation.

 From mono to stereo

 This evolutionary leap, which spatially separated sound channels, not only enriched the auditory experience but also fundamentally transformed how music was produced, consumed, and appreciated.
-Stereo sound has shaped the modern audio industry, setting the stage for a new era of immersive and captivating musical experiences.
+Stereo sound shaped the modern audio industry and laid the foundation for today's immersive streaming experiences offered by platforms such as Apple Music and Amazon Music, both of which provide extensive Dolby Atmos music catalogs (Apple Newsroom, 2023; Amazon Music, 2024).

 The advent of stereo sound transformed this landscape dramatically.
 Stereo introduced two separate audio channels, one for the left and the other for the right speaker or earphone.
 This seemingly simple change had profound implications.
 It allowed for the placement of different sounds across a horizontal plane, giving a sense of width and space.